xeviknal/aidl-2021-wo-rl/README.md

 # Conclusions and final thoughts

-This project has helped us understand the realities of Reinforcement Learning and the difficulties in finetuning hyperparameters in order to adjust a model to a specific task.
+This project has helped us understand the realities of Reinforcement Learning and the difficulties in fine-tuning hyperparameters in order to adjust a model to a specific task.

 Our main takeaways are:

 * Hyperparameters are crucial.
-Even a small adjustement can have huge implications in the results, as shown by our learning rate experiments.
+Even a small adjustment can have huge implications in the results, as shown by our learning rate experiments.
 * Reinforcement Learning algorithms are complex and are expected to balance the need for exploring and finding clever ways to predict the reward and limit bad actions.
 * Reward design is also as important as algorithms and hyperparameters.
 A properly designed environment helps to speed up training by offering the proper incentives to the network that will lead it to choose the proper actions.
 * Action design also has a great impact in final results.